The universal approximation theorem for complex-valued neural networks: Introduction

 Concerning the approximation properties of complex-valued networks, on the other hand, the literature is quite scarce.
 To the best of our knowledge, the only available results are purely qualitative versions of the universal approximation theorem, and even these are only available for very special activation functions; see \cite{ArenaApproximationCapabilityOfComplexNeuralNetworks,ArenaMLPToApproximateComplexValuedFunctions} and \cite[Chapter~2]{ArenaNNInMultidimensionalDomains}, as well as \cite[Chapter~5]{HiroseCliffordBook}.
 We refer to \Cref{sub:RelatedWork} for a more detailed description of these and other related articles.

-Our goal in this article is to initiate a more in-depth study of the approximation properties of these networks, by providing a \emph{full characterization} of those complex activation functions $\sigma : \CC \to \CC$ which lead to network classes that are \emph{universal}, in the sense that \emph{every} continuous function $f : \CC^d \to \CC$ can be approximated arbitrarily well (uniformly on compact sets) by sufficiently wide complex-valued neural networks using the activation function $\sigma$.
+Our goal in this article is to initiate a more in-depth study of the approximation properties of these networks, by providing a \emph{full characterization} of those complex activation functions $\sigma : \CC \to \CC$ which lead to network classes that are \emph{universal}, in the sense that, for a \emph{fixed} network depth $L \in \N$, \emph{every} continuous function $f : \CC^d \to \CC$ can be approximated arbitrarily well (uniformly on compact sets) by sufficiently wide complex-valued neural networks of depth $L$ using the activation function $\sigma$.
+In other words, the question is whether the set $\NN_{\sigma,L}^d$ of all (arbitrarily wide) complex-valued neural networks with $L$ hidden layers and activation function $\sigma$ is dense in $C(\CC^d;\CC)$ in the topology of locally uniform convergence.
 For the case of \emph{real-valued} networks, such a characterization is surprisingly simple \cite{PinkusUniversalApproximation}: these networks are universal if and only if the activation function $\sigma : \R \to \R$ does not coincide with a polynomial (almost everywhere).
 This characterization is quite natural---at least as a necessary condition---since if $\sigma$ is a polynomial of degree $N$, then each function implemented by a network with $L$ hidden layers and activation $\sigma$ is a polynomial of degree at most $N^L$, \emph{irrespective of the width of the network}.
-This clearly rules out universality.
+This clearly rules out universality, since $L$ is considered fixed \footnote{ As a side-note, we remark that if one considers real-valued neural networks of \emph{fixed (but sufficiently large) width $W \geq W_0(d)$} but \emph{of arbitrary depth $L$}, then (essentially) every \emph{non-affine} activation function $\sigma : \R \to \R$ (including non-affine \emph{polynomials}) leads to a universal class of networks; this was shown in \cite{DeepNarrowNetworksUniversalApproximation}. }.

 But as already noted in \cite{ArenaApproximationCapabilityOfComplexNeuralNetworks}, in the complex domain more subtle obstructions to universality appear.
 In fact, the results in \cite{ArenaApproximationCapabilityOfComplexNeuralNetworks} show that a \emph{holomorphic} (entire) activation function can never give rise to universal sets of networks.
 Some authors (see for instance \cite{KimApproximationWithFullyComplexNN}) have tried to circumvent this obstruction by using holomorphic functions \emph{with singularities} as activation functions.
 However, even this approach does not succeed in general, as shown in the following result.
 For a detailed discussion of the findings in \cite{KimApproximationWithFullyComplexNN}, we refer to \Cref{sub:RelatedWork}.